 The key to 21 lies in the fact that the recordings of memories of growing up that I see in the audience are the same ones that the participants are listening to themselves.
 Three months after your conversation you invite them to come back and listen to the audio file that you have edited.
 And it is fascinating to see what is going on in their faces, how they are checking and evaluating what they hear and how surprised or touched they can be by themselves.
 Really it is time itself that is the protagonist of this work.

 Yes, in my work I want to make time visible and allow people to experience it.

 Here the project that you will present during the Ruhrtriennale, 21, corresponds nicely with Los Años by Mariano Pensotti and Mette Ingvartsen’s The Life Work.
 But I also find you are a very sensitive portrait artist.
 Because cutting down your conversations is a very time-consuming business.
-Out of an hour’s conversation you will be left with ten minutes.
+Out of an hour’s conversation you will be left with about ten minutes.

 Like a portrait painter, I try to whittle down the essence of a person as I have seen it in our conversation.
 The process of getting there does take many individual steps.
-The ten minutes that remain are a concentrated version with around 150 cuts that aren’t noticeable in the end.
+The minutes that remain are a concentrated version with around 150 cuts that aren’t noticeable in the end.

 Your works form a growing archive of collective memories and constitute a life’s work that, rather than creating a portrait of you, show your way of looking at life and the world.
 Where else is it going to take us?